microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 ## IR Transmitter

-* Connect IR Click board in mikroBUS™ slot 1 of the Curiosity Nano Base for click boards.
+* Insert IR Click board in mikroBUS™ slot 1 of the Curiosity Nano Base for click boards.
 * Other port pins used in the application are discribed in the below table.
 * Switch S1 is connected to RE2.
 Timer 4 peripheral's RESET pin cannot use port E, hence RC5 is used as Timer  4 reset pin.
-Short RC5 pin to RE2 pin.
+Short pins RC5 and RE2 of microcontroller on the board using jumper wire.

 |Sr.No| MCU Port pin #|Signal Description|IN/OUT|